55chan/55chan/README.md

 Contributing
 ------------
-You can contribute to vichan by:
+You can contribute to 55chan by:
 *	Developing patches/improvements/translations and using GitHub to submit pull requests
 *	Providing feedback and suggestions
 *	Writing/editing documentation

 Installation
 -------------
-1. Download and extract vichan to your web directory or get the latest development version with:
+1. Download and extract 55chan to your web directory or get the latest development version with:

-        git clone git://github.com/vichan-devel/vichan.git
+        git clone git://github.com/55chan/55chan.git

 2. Navigate to ```install.php``` in your web browser and follow the prompts.